-For more information about installing UNIX agents on UNIX or Linux computers, see the NetIQ UNIX Agent documentation, available in the NetIQ UNIX Agent installation kit.
-For more information about installing iSeries agents on iSeries servers, see the NetIQ Security Solutions for iSeries documentation, available in the NetIQ Security Solutions for iSeries installation kit.
+For more information about installing UNIX agents on UNIX or Linux computers, see the NetIQ Sentinel UNIX Agent documentation.
+For more information about installing iSeries agents on iSeries servers, see the NetIQ Security Solutions for iSeries documentation.

 4.1 Understanding Unmanaged Windows Agent Installation